-The PhD in behavioral sciences and health education (BSHE) is offered through Emory's Laney Graduate School.
+The PhD in behavioral, social, and health education sciences (BSHES) is offered through Emory's Laney Graduate School.
 This program trains students to identify, analyze, and intervene on today's most pressing public health issues.

 What You'll Learn

 As a PhD student, you will learn how to:

 - Conduct original research on identifying individual and societal determinants of health behaviors, illness, and disease

 - Design, implement, and evaluate behavioral and structural interventions to prevent disease, reduce health risks, and improve quality of life